Uzbekistan shares updated COVID-19 data

 By Natavan Rzayeva - Trend:

-In other regions: 14 people in Andijan region, 11 people in Bukhara region, 7 people in Jizzakh region, 1 person in Navoi region, 6 people in Namangan region, 21 people in Samarkand region, 4 people in the Syrdarya region, 15 people in the Fergana region and 11 people in the Khorezm region
+In other regions: 11 people in Andijan region, 8 people in Bukhara region, 8 people in Jizzakh region, 1 person in Navoi region, 6 people in Namangan region, 24 people in Samarkand region, 1 person in the Syrdarya region, 15 people in the Fergana region and 18 people in the Khorezm region.